Statement Regarding Intention To Fundraise

 STATEMENT REGARDING INTENTION TO FUNDRAISE

-Northern 3 VCT PLC (“the Company”) is pleased to announce that, subject to having the requisite shareholder and regulatory approvals, it intends, in conjunction with Northern Venture Trust PLC and Northern 2 VCT PLC (together with the Company known as the“Northern VCTs”), to launch a joint prospectus offer of new ordinary shares for subscription in the 2024/25 tax year (“the Offer”).
-It is envisaged that the Offer will seek to raise up to £6 million for the Company, with a total fund-raising of up to £36 million across the Northern VCTs.
+Northern Venture Trust PLC (“the Company”) is pleased to announce that, subject to having the requisite shareholder and regulatory approvals, it intends, in conjunction with Northern 2 VCT PLC and Northern 3 VCT PLC (together with the Company known as the“Northern VCTs”), to launch a joint prospectus offer of new ordinary shares for subscription in the 2024/25 tax year (“the Offer”).
+It is envisaged that the Offer will seek to raise up to £15 million for the Company, with a total fund-raising of up to £36 million across the Northern VCTs.

 Full details of the Offer will be contained in the prospectus which is expected to be published in January 2025.